JianmingY/Utils/Readme.md

 1. cyan - you are drawing a new box
 2. red - you are dragging a box
 3. yellow - you are adjusting a box

+To Do:  1.
+When the text is outside the image, it auto fits to the view - shrinking image & deforming boxes ------------- sol: print where it's in the image
+        2. Make the class panel clickagble to account for # of classes greater than 10
+        3. Add go back function
+        4. Clean up code to make it look nicer